God Blesses Abundantly in Judgment

 Here's an Interesting Aspect of It

 Now, here's the really exciting part.
-If you listen wholeheartedly to God's judgment and repent, sometimes nothing happens.
+If you listen wholeheartedly to God's judgment and repent, sometimes nothing rewarding happens.
 We often expect to get rewarded for our obedience.
-But then, after repenting, life seems to just go on as usual.
-If you've been an underdog for somebody, you go on being that.
-If you've been financially broke you go on being broke.
+But then, after repenting, life seems to just go on as usual or even become worse.
+If you've been an underdog for somebody, you go on being that even after you repent.
+If you've been financially broke you go on being broke after repenting.
 Sometimes even more broke.
 So it doesn't make sense.

 You thought there was reward in obedience.
-While you see the unrepentant and wicked go on being prosperous and comfortable.
+While you see the unrepentant and wicked go on being prosperous, rewarded and comfortable.
 They get more "blessed."
 Money and favor continue to come to them without sweat.
 They become the models of success and smart living.
 And you?
-They tell you how you need to attend their webinars.
+They tell you how you need to serve God more to be blessed or to have faith like them---or attend their webinars to know better.

 Now, don't get me wrong here.
-Truth is, in this situation, you're more blessed than the wicked (even if they go on being more moneyed) and the wicked are actually condemned, though not obviously.
-And this is how God's judgment works.
-He kind of withholds blessings from the righteous and releases it gradually (or discreetly) so it won't be so obvious to the wicked.
-Often, God wants it to look like the righteous receive nothing so that the wicked will see no point in paying heed to God's judgments and instead revel in their wickedness.
-The wicked only "repents" when their flesh is hurt (or when their riches or treasures get affected), as in the case of King Ahab.
+Truth is, in this situation, you're more blessed than the wicked rich (even if they go on being more moneyed) and the wicked are actually condemned, though not obviously.
+And this is how God's judgment works---He kindof withholds blessings from the righteous and releases it gradually (or discreetly) so it won't be so obvious to the wicked.
+Often, God wants it to look like the righteous receive nothing so that the wicked will see no point in repenting.
+"What's the use of repenting if you seem to become poorer after?" they'd say.
+They won't heed God's judgments and instead revel in their wickedness.
+The wicked only "repents" if their flesh is hurt (or when their riches or treasures get affected), as in the case of King Ahab.

-Your seeming unblessedness is a test to the wicked, to see if he'd repent.
+Your seeming lack of blessings is a test to the wicked, to see if they'd repent even if after repenting your life seemed to get worse.
 But in truth, YOU ARE BLESSED, though seen only by those with eyes open to God's Spirit realms.
+Truly spiritual people see who is genuinely blessed and who is deceived by money, fame and earthly power.

 I've seen wicked people enjoy riches way beyond their needs, thinking themselves blessed and favored by God, so they never search deeper into their hearts to see deep-seated wickedness there to repent from.
-They settle in their comfort zones, their religions (even born-again religion) and their church attendance and involvement.
+They settle in their comfort zones, their religions (even born-again religion) and their church attendance and involvement and believe they're okay.
 It's a trap.

-If you are intimate with the Judge, you know how he works.
+If you are intimate with the JUDGE of our souls, you know how he works.
 You know how he judges things and how his value system operates.
 You'd know that his judgments are his love, and vice versa.

 They say, if a church has little or no income, it is not blessed.
 And because rich churches are blessed financially and materially, then they must be doing the right thing.
 That is the blessing principle of the wicked, and that money-value mentality will lead them to a terrible final judgment.
 There is a way that seems right.